sbt/sbt/src/sphinx/Extending/Plugins.rst

 A build definition that uses the plugin might look like:

-`build.sbt`
+`obfuscate.sbt`

 ::

-    MyPlugin.newSettings

-    newSetting := "example"
+    obfuscateLiterals in obfuscate := true

 Root Plugins
 ------------

 Some plugins should always be explicitly enabled on projects.
-Sbt calls these root plugins, i.e. plugins that are "root" nodes in the plugin depdendency graph.
-To define a root plugin, set the `trigger` method to `noTrigger` and the `requires` method to `empty`.
+Sbt calls these root plugins, i.e. plugins that are "root" nodes in the plugin depdendency graph. `AutoPlugin` by default defines a root plugin.

 Example command root plugin
 ----------------------